tbojustin/resumechallenge/content/faq/_index.md

 Short answer: anybody!
 It's a fun way to level up your cloud skills, even if you're already a professional.

-However, the less prior experience you have, the bigger deal I will make out of you.

-For example, somebody who completes the Cloud Resume Challenge with no prior IT experience or related degree is going to get personal shoutouts on my [Twitter](https://twitter.com/forrestbrazeal) and [LinkedIn](https://www.linkedin.com/in/forrestbrazeal/), personalized code reviews, direct intros to hiring managers, etc.
+(It's extra impressive coming from folks brand-new to cloud, though!)

 ## Who are you and why are you doing this?

 My name is [Forrest Brazeal](https://forrestbrazeal.com).
-I'm an AWS Serverless Hero and I've been building in the cloud for many years.
+I've been building in the cloud for many years.
 I would not be at this point in my career without the generous help of many people.

-I work at [A Cloud Guru](https://acloud.guru), a cloud education company, but this is a personal attempt to give back to the community.
+When I originally created the challenge I was working at [A Cloud Guru](https://acloudguru.com), a cloud education company, but this has always been a personal attempt to give back to the community.

 ## Is there a deadline to complete the challenge?
-Code review and other personal feedback from Forrest will mostly end on July 31, 2020.
-After that the challenge will be deprecated, but you can still work on it if you like.
+Early versions of the challenge had a deadline to receive personal code review from Forrest.
+While that deadline has passed, you can always submit your projects in [the Discord server](https://discord.gg/2PTwAth) to get reviews from the community.

 ## Does completing the Cloud Resume Challenge guarantee I will get a job in the cloud?

-No. But I will get your name and resume in front of as many people as I can to help.
+No. But it has helped [a lot of folks](https://cloudresumechallenge.dev/halloffame) along that road.

 Now, fair warning: you will have to open a large number of browser tabs to figure out the challenge.
 It will take you quite a few long evenings at the kitchen table.
-You might reasonably conclude that none of it is worth the dubious reward of having a random industry professional share your resume with a few thousand people.
+You might reasonably conclude that none of it is worth the dubious reward of having a side project on your resume.

 But if you give this project a try and realize that you hate it, or you're just not interested, you'll have learned a valuable lesson about whether or not you really want a career in the cloud -- because **these are the types of problems that real cloud engineers and developers really work on.**

 And I believe that if you can, in good faith, complete the Cloud Resume Challenge, **you will already have more useful skills than a lot of people who graduate from university computer science programs.** Specifically: you will understand something about full-stack software development, version control, infrastructure as code, automation, continuous integration and delivery, cloud services and "serverless", application security, and networking.
 And you'll have learned by doing, because I didn't give you enough instructions to figure any of this out without going down some late-night rabbit holes.
 Most importantly, you will have demonstrated the number-one skill in a cloud engineer's toolbox: the ability to learn fast and google well.

 Those are skills you can take to a job interview.
-And I'll do my best to help you get one.

 Good luck!

 ## Can I complete the challenge using [different technology X]?

 Yes!
 Feel free to use different cloud providers, DevOps tools, etc -- as long as you have met the end objective described in each step.

 For example, Quang Ngo shows how [he used GCP services](https://medium.com/@quangngotan95/the-cloud-resume-challenge-with-gcp-d331055b667c) to complete the challenge.
-Brian Adams [did the whole thing on Kubernetes](https://homelab.contrasting.org/technical/2020/06/26/cloud-resume-challenge.html), somehow.
+Gwyn Peña-Siguenza has [an Azure version](https://acloudguru.com/blog/engineering/cloudguruchallenge-your-resume-in-azure).
+[The Cloud Resume Challenge Book](https://forrestbrazeal.gumroad.com/l/cloud-resume-challenge-book) includes tons more ideas for modifying and enhancing your project!

+## Can I work on the steps in a different order?

+Yep.
+As long as you are doing your own work, there's no wrong way to approach the challenge.

 ## Can I share my solutions online?

 You are encouraged to share your general observations and personal approach to solving the challenge when you write your wrap-up blog post.
-However, I ask that you please don't share your Python and Javascript code.
+However, I ask that you please don't share your Python and Javascript code in the blog.
 Let's keep the challenge properly challenging for others!

-## Are there other resources I can use to get some professional experience on my resume?

-Check out Anthony James' [Kysen Journal](http://kysenjournal.com/) -- he is paying qualified applicants to build their resume with microprojects.
-Completing the Cloud Resume Challenge is one way to meet his training prerequisites.

 ## What is the cloud, anyway?

-Hey, I wrote a [book](https://www.amazon.com/Read-Aloud-Cloud-Innocents-Inside/dp/1119677629/) about that!
+Hey, I wrote another [book](https://www.amazon.com/Read-Aloud-Cloud-Innocents-Inside/dp/1119677629/) about that!